shakebugs/shake-docs/docs/ios/user-feedback/feedback-type.md

 There is no limit to the number of categories you can enter.

-Along with the `setFeedbackTypes` method, Shake also exposes the `getFeedbackTypes` method which allows you to grab the current set of `FeedbackType` and use them however you like.
+Along with the `setFeedbackTypes` method, Shake also exposes the `getFeedbackTypes` method which allows you to grab the current set of `SHKFeedbackType` and use them however you like.

 As an example, certain parts of your app can have specific features, so you can have different feedback types for different parts of your app: